Miloslav Kříž

-Miloslav Kříž (29 May 1924 – 20 May 2013) was a Czech professional basketball player and coach.
-As a player, he played first for Uncas Prague, and later for Sparta Prague, but he was better known as a head coach and trainer, especially as the head coach of the senior Czechoslovakian women's national team.
+Miloslav Kříž (29 May 1924 – 20 May 2013) was a Czech professional basketball player, coach and executive.
+As a player, he played first for Uncas Praha, and later for Sparta Praha, but he was better known as a head coach and trainer, especially as the head coach of the senior Czechoslovak women's national team.
 He was awarded the FIBA Order of Merit, for his services to basketball, in 2002.

 Playing career

-Kříž played for Uncas Prague, from 1940 to 1943, leaving to join BC Sparta Prague, in 1944, where he remained until 1948.
+Kříž played for Uncas Praha, from 1940 to 1943, leaving to join Sparta Praha, in 1944, where he remained until 1948.

 Coaching career

-While still a player at Sparta Prague, Kříž began coaching both the club's women's team (from 1945), and men's team (from 1947).
+While still a player at Sparta Praha, Kříž began coaching both the club's women's team (from 1945), and men's team (from 1947).
 He finished in both of those roles in 1950, moving on to coach ATK Praha, for one season.
-In 1953, he returned to Sparta Prague, coaching the women's team for 11 years.
+In 1953, he returned to Sparta Praha, coaching the women's team for 11 years.

 During the same period, Kříž was also the head coach of the senior Czechoslovak Women's National Team, from 1946 to 1948, and again, from 1960 to 1968.
 The team finished third in the 1967 FIBA World Championship for Women.
 They were also runners-up in the EuroBasket Women 1962 and the EuroBasket Women 1966, and finished third at the EuroBasket Women 1964.

-Kříž then moved to Germany, where from 1968 to 1971, he was the head coach of the senior German Men's National Team, and also of VfL Osnabrück, who were the men's club champions of Germany in 1969.
+Kříž then moved to Germany, where from 1968 to 1971, he was the head coach of the senior German Men's National Team, and also of VfL Osnabrück, who were the men's club champions of Germany in 1969, as they won that year's championship of Germany's top-tier level basketball competition, the Bundesliga.
 He also coached the FIBA European Selection teams, between 1964 and 1968.